 The person making the attack argues duress, undue influence or elder abuse.
 Duress is when you are forced to do something against your own will.

-The signing of the attached Deed of Gift should be treated to the same high standard that is given to the signing of a Will.
-For example, the people potentially benefiting should not be anywhere near the Donors when they sign.
+Signing a Deed of Gift should be treated to the same high standard that is given to signing a Will.
+For example, the people potentially benefiting should not be anywhere near the Donors when the Donors sign.
 In particular, the Recipient (including their spouse and related parties) should not be in the vicinity of the Deed of Gift when it is being signed.

 This reduces the argument that the Recipient brought illegitimate pressure to force the signing of the Deed of Gift.